-Name and Position with the Company Age Principal Occupation During the Past Five Years Kenneth H. Globus President, General Counsel and Chairman of the Board of Directors 58 From July 1988 to date, President and General Counsel of the Company.
+Name and Position with the Company Age Principal Occupation During the Past Five Years Kenneth H. Globus President, General Counsel and Chairman of the Board of Directors 59 From July 1988 to date, President and General Counsel of the Company.
 Chief Financial Officer of the Company from November 1997 to December 2006.
 Chairman of the Board of Directors since September 2009.
-Robert S. Rubinger Executive Vice President, Secretary, Chief Financial Officer and Director 67 From July 1988 to date, Executive Vice President and Secretary of the Company.
-Treasurer of the Company from May 1994 to May 2004.
+Robert S. Rubinger Executive Vice President, Secretary, Treasurer, Chief Financial Officer and Director 68 From July 1988 to date, Executive Vice President and Secretary of the Company.
+Treasurer of the Company since May 2010 and previously from May 1994 to May 2004.
 Chief Financial Officer of the Company from December 2006 to date.
-Charles W. Castanza Senior Vice President 77 From March 2000 to date, Senior Vice President of the Company.
-For more than 5 years prior thereto, Vice President and Operations Manager of Chemicals & Pharmaceuticals of the Company.
-A director of the Company from 1982 to 2006.
-Joseph J. Vernice Vice President 52 From February 1995 to date, Vice President of the Company.
+Joseph J. Vernice Vice President 53 From February 1995 to date, Vice President of the Company.
 Since 1988 Manager of Research & Development of the Company and since 1991 Director of Technical Services of the Company.
-Peter A. Hiltunen Vice President 51 From July 2002 to date, Vice President of the Company.
-Since 1982 Production Manager of the Company.